Lowkey Meaning: What It Means in Text, Slang, and Everyday Conversation

 What does highkey mean compared to lowkey?

 Highkey means openly, strongly, and without hiding anything.
-There’s no subtlety involved.

 Examples:

-• “I lowkey like this song.” → mild, relaxed enjoyment
+“I lowkey like this song.”

-• “I highkey love this song.” → full excitement, no filter
+“I highkey love this song.”

 When should you use lowkey instead of highkey?